robkenhow77-sigma-labs-trainee/Notes/git/git.md

 Make sure to edit .gitignore fist!\
 This removes everything that is in the git index. ```git add .``` then adds everything back.

+### git push -f

+If you want to force through a push run `git push -f`\
+This will remove any future commits. eg.

+commit_1 -- commit_2 -- commit_3 -- commit_4

+roll back to commit 2 and force push:

+commit_1 -- commit_2_new